OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 > ##### Post Permit Changes
 > There are times our clients will make changes relatively late in the process (Phase 4 and beyond).
 If small enough and done early enough, we can usually subsume them into the base bid, however, if they become big enough and too late in the process, we will let you know and issue a not-to-exceed change order, for your approval, before any work is done.
 >
-> If you decide at a later time to reissue for a revised permit with these changes, any additional work required by the AHJ for this revised permit will be charged at an hourly rate per the enclosed billing rate schedule.
+> If you decide at a later time to reissue for a revised permit with these changes, any additional work required by the AHJ for this revised permit is not included in the base bid and will be charged at an hourly rate per the enclosed billing rate schedule.
 >
 > Although we will make ever effort to make these post-permit changes code compliant, if you instruct your GC to implement these changes before receiving the revised permit, OpeningDesign can not assume any liability for any rework that might result from drawings that are not code compliant upon re-review.
 Since the building code is multifaceted and, at times, open to interpretation, we require the approval of the governing body (AHJ) to manage our risk of liability.